-Don’t just take our word for it, read the comments from our trailers about how mantrailing as helped their dogs with behavioural and physical issues:
+But don’t just take our word for it—check out the comments below from our trailers about how Mantrailing has helped their dogs overcome physical and behavioural challenges:

 S Hayton – When Wuby came to me she was scared of everything and everybody.
 Even after some one to one training sessions she remained reactive to dogs, but she clearly needed a “hobby”.
 From day one she’d ignore people and dogs around her as she tracked down her misper.
 We’ve searched high and low, far and wide for mispers and I’ve learned a lot more about her.
 She really is a little superstar who knows her job (far better than I do) and loves it!